 Maidstone boasts a wonderful selection of cultural treats with a range of theatres including RiverStage; the Hermitage Millennium Amphitheatre; Hazlitt Theatre and The Exchange Studio.
 There is a Maidstone Museum and Bentlif Art Gallery too, the main part in Chillingon Manor, with exhibits ranging from Egyptian artefacts to decorative art.
 The town is also mentioned in literary works such as Moonraker by Ian Fleming.
 The James Bond novel sees protagonist Hugo Drax visiting the town via King Hill and staying for the night at the Thomas Wyatt Hotel.
 Author Jack London also gives a nod to Maidstone in The People of the Abyss, which sees him try hop picking in the town and staying with a local resident.

-Visitors are spoilt for choice when it comes to ‘things to do’ in Maidstone.
-The town has a real vibe and buzz about it, which provides for a very pleasant environment.
-Shopping facilities are excellent at the Maidstone Market, as well as retail outlets in Fremlin Walk.
-There’s a good selection of locally produced food and drink as well.
-Parking is easy to access too.
-If shopping until you drop doesn’t appeal, the great outdoor environment of Maidstone is wonderful.
-There are numerous walking and cycling routes in the vicinity and families enjoy places such as Teapot Island, Kent Life Heritage Farm and Headcorn Aerodrome.
+Visitors are truly spoilt for choice when it comes to the many ‘things to do’ in Maidstone.
+The town has a happy vibe and proper buzz about it, which provides for a very pleasant environment indeed.
+Shopping facilities are widespread and easy to access at the Maidstone Market, as well as the retail outlets found in Fremlin Walk.
+Maidstone also boasts a great selection of locally produced food and drink for sale in the town as well.
+Parking places are easy to find, which is always a real bonus!
+If shopping until you drop doesn’t appeal, you could head to the ‘great outdoors’ surrounding Maidstone.
+Walking trails abound and cyclists will be spoilt for choice.
+The natural surroundings are wonderful.
+Families can enjoy days out in places such as Kent Life Heritage Farm, Teapot Island and Headcorn Aerodrome.